 Mean score of companies in the Motor Vehicle Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, ZF Friedrichshafen AG reported significant carbon emissions, totalling approximately 229,000,000 kg CO2e for Scope 1 and about 649,000,000 kg CO2e for Scope 2 (market-based).
-The company's Scope 3 emissions were notably high, reaching approximately 67,205,000,000 kg CO2e, with the majority stemming from the use of sold products (about 51,363,000,000 kg CO2e).
+In 2024, ZF Friedrichshafen AG reported significant carbon emissions from its operations in India, with Scope 1 emissions at approximately 1,817,320 kg CO2e, Scope 2 emissions at about 9,546,100 kg CO2e, and Scope 3 emissions reaching approximately 125,419,000 kg CO2e.
+Globally, in 2023, ZF's total Scope 1 emissions were about 247,000,000 kg CO2e, while Scope 2 emissions varied between 805,000,000 kg CO2e (market-based) and 1,184,000,000 kg CO2e (location-based).
+The company also reported Scope 3 emissions of approximately 82,456,000,000 kg CO2e.
 ZF has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 80% by 2030, using 2019 as the base year.
 This target is part of a broader strategy that includes increasing the sourcing of renewable electricity from 10% in 2019 to 100% by 2030.
-Additionally, ZF aims to cut its Scope 3 emissions by 40% per million euros in sales by 2030, also from a 2019 baseline.
+Additionally, ZF aims to reduce its Scope 3 emissions by 40% per million euros in sales by 2030, also from a 2019 baseline.
 The company is committed to achieving net-zero emissions across all scopes by 2040, aligning with its "Next Generation Mobility" strategy.
-ZF's climate initiatives are supported by the Science Based Targets initiative (SBTi), which validates their targets as consistent with the reductions necessary to limit global warming to 1.5°C. Overall, ZF Friedrichshafen AG's emissions data and climate commitments reflect a proactive approach to sustainability, with a clear focus on significant reductions in greenhouse gas emissions over the coming years.
+ZF's climate initiatives are supported by its participation in the Science Based Targets initiative (SBTi), which validates its targets as consistent with the reductions required to limit global warming to 1.5°C. Overall, ZF Friedrichshafen AG is actively working towards substantial emissions reductions and a sustainable future, reflecting its commitment to environmental responsibility within the automotive sector.

 Access structured emissions data, company-specific emission factors, and source documents